 The Company treats your medical information as confidential and discloses it only as may be required for the administration of the Plans or as may be required by law.

-For more information about the confidentiality of your Protected Health Information under the Health Insurance Portability and Accountability Act (HIPAA), see "Compliance with Privacy Regulations".
+For more information about the confidentiality of your Protected Health Information under the Health Insurance Portability and Accountability Act (HIPAA), see "Compliance with Privacy Regulations" on page 214.

 Payment of Benefits